 Also read: UTM Parameters: A Guide for Marketing Success

 Before I share how to delete Facebook Pixel from the ad account, you must know that you could only delete the Facebook Pixel from the Business ad account, not from a personal ad account.
 It may not be completely removed, but you could disassociate your pixel from it.

 To delete the Facebook Pixel from your ad account, go to the Business Tools from the ads manager.
 Then, click on Business Settings, just like you did when you were creating a pixel.

 A drop-down menu would appear with several business options.
 Open the Data Sources option to access the Pixels.

 Once you click the Pixels option, you’d see all previously created pixels in the business ad account.
 Navigate to the Facebook pixel you want to delete and select it.

-Once you select that pixel, head over to the next column on the same window and click on the Connected Assets.
+Once you select that pixel, head over to the next column on the same window and click on Connected Assets.

 Once you finish this process, the ad account association would no longer exist.
-Now you could associate your pixel to any other ad account.
+Now you could associate your pixel with any other ad account.
 It turns out, you can remove the pixel, but can’t completely delete it from your ad account.

 If you’re still having a hard time removing your pixel association with the Facebook ad account, check out this video tutorial to see how it’s done.